akeneo/pim-community-dev/UPGRADE-1.7.md

 ### CSS Refactoring

-The 1.7 version comes with a remake of a large part of the CSS, with the implementation of [BEM methodology](http://getbem.com/introduction/).
+The 1.7 edition comes with a remake of a large part of the CSS, with the implementation of [BEM methodology](http://getbem.com/introduction/).
 For more information about our choices, please read the [Akeneo Style guide documentation](https://docs.akeneo.com/1.7/styleguide/).

 This work has been done for several reasons: